heldstephan/ddruns/README.md

 Arising IPs are solved exactly with SCIP exact.
 To compile SCIP, we recommend to use Ubuntu 22.04, e.g. as a podman image.

+NOTE: The total size of SCIP certificate file will rise to ~50 GB (uncompressed).

 First, we describe how to setup an Ubuntu 22.04 podman.
 You find more information here: